 But let’s not stop at a 42% top rate; as a thought experiment, let’s go all the way.
 A tax policy that confiscated 100% of the taxable income of everyone in America earning over $500,000 in 2006 would only have given Congress an extra $1.3 trillion in revenue.
 That’s less than half the 2006 federal budget of $2.7 trillion and looks tiny compared to the more than $4 trillion Congress will spend in fiscal 2010.
 Even taking every taxable “dime” of everyone earning more than $75,000 in 2006 would have barely yielded enough to cover that $4 trillion.

-The article goes on to argue that taxes on the not-so-rich will also need to rise and that the reality is that the only way to pay for Obama’s ambitions is to reach ever deeper into the pockets of the American middle class.
+The article goes on to argue that taxes on the not-so-rich will also need to rise and that the reality is that the only way to pay for Biden’s ambitions is to reach ever deeper into the pockets of the American middle class.

 Wherever you stand on the budget, there is little doubt that it represents a huge break, not just with the policies of the past eight years, but with policy trends over the past 30 years.
 If he can get anything like the plan he announced on Thursday through Congress, he will set America on a fundamentally new course.
 This was the opening stanza in Krugman’s NY times Op-Ed piece, in which he went on to conclude that “this budget looks very, very good.”

-This budget and Obama’s spending plans have deeply divided Congress and the nation (including many readers of this blog) with supporters hailing Obama as a modern age Robin Hood, while opponents say he is going to fall into the same hole as his predecessors who tried – and failed – to tackle health care, social security and regulatory reform.
+This budget and Biden’s spending plans have deeply divided Congress and the nation (including many readers of this blog) with supporters hailing Biden as a modern age Robin Hood, while opponents say he is going to fall into the same hole as his predecessors who tried – and failed – to tackle health care, social security and regulatory reform.
 Only time will prove who was correct and the consequences will redefine the nation.

 Personally, I am not a huge fan of all the rapid, large scale spending and bailouts, but I do think some level of wealth redistribution will boost the nation over the longer term.
 The key is make sure policies implemented in times of crisis do not become permanent when normal times return.